rorywalsh/cabbage/Docs/markdown/Widgets/Properties/scrubberposition.md

-**scrubberposition(val)** Sets the scrubber position where val is an integer value in samples.
+**scrubberposition(val)** Sets the scrubber position where val is an integer value in samples, or steps if dealing with a stringsequencer widget.
 If you wish to update the scrubberposition in real time use an identchannel identifier.